cncf/glossary/content/en/contribute/_index.md

 3) [Update existing ones](#update-an-existing-term)
 4) [Help translate the glossary](#help-translate-the-glossary)

+## Who can contribute?

+The goal of this Glossary is to make the cloud native space — which is notorious for its complexity — simpler for people by making it easier to understand.
+To do that, we must focus on simplicity.

+Explaining complex concepts in simple words is really hard.
+And while the digestible, user-friendly outcome may seem easy, it requires cloud native experts to collaborate until the desired degree of simplicity is achieved.
+In short, to contribute new terms, you need a deep understanding of the topic.

+The localization effort is a bit different.
+With solid existing definitions in English, less experienced contributors can still provide good localized terms.
+This side of the project is better suited for beginners.

 ## Join the Glossary community! {#join-the-glossary-community}

 Consider joining our monthly Glossary Working Group meetings if you want to contribute regularly.